Trendy

 The cavity magnetron was widely used during World War II in microwave radar equipment and is often credited with giving Allied radar a considerable performance advantage over German and Japanese radars, thus directly influencing the outcome of the war.

-READ ALSO: What is a cover charge UK?
+READ ALSO: What is coupling in electrical?

 What is meant by π mode operation in a magnetron containing eight cavity resonators?